-Wednesday, December 20th, 4 p.m. to 5 p.m.
+Wednesday, February 21st, 4 p.m. to 5 p.m.

 Share any form of writing and give and get feedback from peers, who are guided by a qualified adult facilitator.
 Bring your poetry, stories, or whatever writing you’d like to discuss with the group.
 We’ll start with a fun creative-writing warm-up.
 Snacks will be served.
 Parkland Library card required to register.

 TED Talk Video Screening & Discussion: “The Power of Introverts” (adults & teens)

-Wednesday, January 31st, 6 p.m.
+Wednesday, March 14th, 6 p.m.